A person running along a sandy beach with the ocean in the background.

 60 seconds “Wow, I actually watched the whole thing!”
 (Achievement unlocked!)

-Creating a captivating 60-second brand video is like speed dating—you have mere seconds to impress before they mentally swipe left.
+Creating a compelling 60-second brand video is like speed dating—you have mere seconds to impress before they mentally swipe left.
 No pressure!

 The First Version is Always a Disaster